 But each piece of content fits into a broader ecosystem.
 And here’s the thing …If you're strategic about what you write and publish, your ecosystem of content will support your business and help you reach your goals.Click To Tweet

-Today’s post includes two additional content strategy resources
+This post includes three content marketing strategy resources

-Content marketing strategy is a big topic so, in this post, I’m giving you two free ways to learn more about it.
-You’ll find:
+Content marketing strategy is a big topic so, in this post, I’m giving you three free ways to learn more about it.

 Let’s get some questions out of the way first: